sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - I will do peer review today
 * Blocker - No

+#### Mangesh
+* What I did yesterday -  Fixed bug in level 3
+* What I will do today - I will strt testing level 1 designed by peer
+* Blocker - No

 # Day 23 - 28th April

 #### Sricheta
-* What I did yesterday -  I did peer review yesterday
+* What I did yesterday -  Level 1 testing
-* What I will do today - I will do coding
+* What I will do today - I will try to resolve bug from level 1
 * Blocker - No